Victoriajuszkiewicz/Visit-Baldur-s-Gate/README.md

 # Tourism website "Discover Baldur's Gate"

 ## Project Description
+"Discover Baldur's Gate" is an interactive tourism website binspired by city Baldur's Gate from Dungeons &D ragons lore and Baldur's Gate 3 game.

+The website is designed to guide visitors though the city's acommondatipon options, hidden gems and local shopping.

+The user interface is thematically crafted that mirrors game's enviroment.

 ## Technologies Used
+- HTML
+- CSS
+- Vanilla JavaScript
+- Bootstrap 5
+- Bootstrap icons

 ## Installation Instructions

 ## Features of the website